rajuyce/k8s-demo/README.md

-# This is a demo for deploying sample application on Kubernetes Cluster
+# This is a demo for deploying sample application on Non Production Kubernetes Cluster

-This is a demo for deploying sample application on Kubernetes Cluster

 Steps
 1. Prparation
-2. clone git code repository
+2. Clone git code repository
 3. Launch EKS cluster in AWS
 4. Deploy Jenkins on EKS cluster
 5. Configure Jenkins pipeline job